DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 ### Trust Anchor

-Having a Trust Anchor (Private CA) allows you to protect and manage the resources in-house.
-For instance, utilizing an AWS Private CA offers protection for resources such as servers and applications.
+Having a Trust Anchor (private CA) allows you to protect and manage the resources in-house.
+For instance, utilizing an AWS private CA offers protection for resources such as servers and applications.
 However, it is crucial to share CA details with the device.

-When creating a Data Hub, providing a **Trust Anchor** certificate enables the device to access the specifics of your Private CA. This certificate serves the purpose of authenticating cloud certificates, establishing a secure connection between the device and the cloud.
+When creating a Data Hub, providing a **Trust Anchor** certificate enables the device to access the specifics of your private CA. This certificate serves the purpose of authenticating cloud certificates, establishing a secure connection between the device and the cloud.

 You want to switch your device between clouds?
 It is possible!
 Check how it works [here.](docs/reference/change-datahub.md)

-To dive deeper into understanding the CA and Trust Anchor, please refer to [Certificate Authority] and [Trust Anchor] for detailed information.
+To dive deeper into understanding the concepts of CA and Trust Anchor, please refer to [Certificate Authority] and [Trust Anchor] for detailed information.

 [Deep Dive MQTT](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.pdf)